JoeyDiMart/MusicML/paper.md

 society more broadly) or concerns related to the use of machine learning in this area?
 What could future researchers – or society more broadly – do to mitigate these risks/concerns?
+- due to the low accuracy of 83%, I don't see this model having much of an impact at all, especially after finding out most of these models are around 80%
+- A model that's highly accurate and one that expanded to more than 10 genres would possibly make playlist creation much easier for people using music apps.
+Custom playlists that fit different moods/genres can be made instantly with a model similar to this one, the only risk is there's potential for songs to seem similar according to their data, but when actually listening we can see that it's not the case.
+This is very common with Apple music, where suggested songs that are meant to be similar are actually not, but maybe a machine learning model would be able to improve this feature.